openscope/openscope/documentation/airport-guides/kcvg.md

 DE - Departure East
 DW - Departure West
 ```
-The airspace available in Openscope is a combination of all the above sectors.
+The airspace available in openscope is a combination of all the above sectors.

 ### Airports of Interest